kinjuk/market-analysis/momentum-strategies/spy/rsi/strategy.md

 - It may underperform in strong directional markets where RSI stays overbought or oversold for extended periods.
 - The strategy avoids whipsaw in neutral conditions by requiring clear signals (RSI > 70 or < 30).
 - Performance can be improved by combining this model with filters (macro trend filters or volatility regime classifiers).
-- **Comparison Benchmark:** An alternative comparison model uses a **SPY Buy & Hold core allocation** with **temporary short overlays** based on RSI > 70.
+- **Comparison Benchmark:** An alternative comparison model uses a **SPY Buy & Hold core allocation** with **temporary leverage overlays** based on *RSI < 30*.
-  This hybrid seeks to reduce exposure during overbought conditions without exiting the market completely.
+  This hybrid seeks to increase exposure during oversold conditions without exiting the market completely.
 It offers a middle ground between passive investing and active mean-reversion.
-This strategy is **not** the one implemented, but it serves as a useful benchmark for assessing edge.
+This strategy **is implemented in the code** as a reference point to compare performance, risk, and responsiveness to momentum extremes.